 - If you are visiting from interstate and staying in the CBD, you can book the free Chadstone shuttle bus which can take you there.

-- Check the Legoland Discovery centre's website for more info and tips.
+- Check the Legoland Discovery centre's website for more info.